xpo0a/cuda_tools/README.md

 # cuda_tools
-Some useful tools of cuda programming.
+Some useful tools of cuda programming with comment.